-Students who have completed one year of postsecondary studies will complete a minimum of \pm 45 at Faculté Saint-Jean and a minimum of \pm 45 in the Faculty of Agricultural, Life and Environmental Sciences (see \$183.1.14).
+Students who have completed one year of postsecondary studies will complete a minimum of $\star$ 45 at Faculté Saint-Jean and a minimum of $\star$ 45 in the Faculty of Agricultural, Life and Environmental Sciences (see §183.1.13).

-Students who have completed two or more years of postsecondary studies will complete a minimum of \star 30 at Faculté Saint-Jean and a minimum of \star 30 in the Faculty of Agricultural, Life and Environmental Sciences (see §§15.1.5 and 15.1.10).
+Students who have completed two or more years of postsecondary studies will complete a minimum of $\star 30$ at Faculté Saint-Jean and a minimum of $\star 30$ in the Faculty of Agricultural, Life and Environmental Sciences (see §16.1.5 and 16.1.13).

-(3) Courses are taken in both languages in every year of the program.
-Year 1 is primarily taken at Faculté Saint-Jean, and later specialization courses are taken from the Faculty of Agricultural, Life and Environmental Sciences.
+(3) Year 1 is primarily taken at Faculté Saint-Jean, and later specialization courses are taken from the Faculty of Agricultural, Life and Environmental Sciences.
 Courses must be carefully sequenced throughout the four years; therefore, students should plan their programs carefully with help from Advisors from both Faculties.